modabas/lab-dapr-with-famous-actors-take2/README.md

 ## Debugging:
 [Dapr Sidekick for .Net](https://github.com/man-group/dapr-sidekick-dotnet) helps immensely to setting up a Dapr enabled .Net application project and also debugging experience.

-## Distributed tracing support:
+## Distributed tracing & logging support:
 Asp.Net Core, Postgresql and Dapr has distributed tracing support out of the box.
 Also Microsoft Orleans supports it starting from 7.0.

-This project uses OpenTelemetry tracing and exports them to Zipkin since Zipkin is already setup in development environment by Dapr initialization process.
+This project uses OpenTelemetry tracing/logging and exports them to Elasticsearch via an open telemetry collector.
+Docker compose file to spin up an Otel collector, Elasticsearch and Kibana instance on docker desktop for development environment is in [dockercompose-observability folder](https://github.com/modabas/lab-dapr-with-famous-actors-take2/tree/master/dockercompose-observability).

 [OpenTelemetry documents](https://opentelemetry.io/docs/instrumentation/net/getting-started/) provide an excellent starting point on how to add OpenTelemetry supoort to a .Net project.

 ## Setup
 1. Start up a Postgresql instance with logical replication enabled.
 Such a docker container can be started with following command: